 Hyperbaric Oxygen Therapy

 Normally, oxygen is almost exclusively carried by red blood cells.
 During HBO therapy, there is a substantial increase in the amount of oxygen carried in all body fluids including plasma, cerebrospinal fluid, lymph, and intracellular fluids.
 This allows increased oxygen levels even in areas with poor or compromised blood supply as well as in areas of tissue damage.
-Increasing tissue oxygen levels produces several important long term therapeutic benefits including enhanced growth of new blood vessels, increased ability of white blood cells to destroy bacteria and remove toxins, increase growth of fibroblasts (cells involved in wound healing), and enhanced metabolic activity of previously marginally functioning cells including brain neurons.
+Increasing tissue oxygen levels produces several important long term therapeutic benefits including enhanced growth of new blood vessels, increased ability of white blood cells to destroy bacteria and remove toxins, increased growth of fibroblasts (cells involved in wound healing), and enhanced metabolic activity of previously marginally functioning cells including brain neurons.

-Normal oxygen delivery without Hyperbaric Treatment
+Normal oxygen delivery without Hyperbaric Session

-Increased oxygen delivery with Hyperbaric Treatment
+Increased oxygen delivery with Hyperbaric Session